 If you apply for a home loan with the Commonwealth Bank that’s over 80% of the property value then your loan will be insured in one of two ways.

-The most common method is for Genworth to approve your home loan under a Delegated Underwriting Authority (DUA).
+The most common method is for Helia to approve your home loan under a Delegated Underwriting Authority (DUA).
 That means you’ll pay a normal LMI premium and your loan will be assessed by one of CBA’s credit assessors.

 However, if you have a low risk application, which typically means that you’re an existing CBA customer, then CBA’s system may decide that your loan can be self-insured.